Monsters (All Time Low song): Composition

 The song’s overall sound has been described as pop-punk, alternative pop, electronic rock, and rap rock by critics, while also being compared to Fall Out Boy.
+The song is in the key of C minor.

 Chart performance

 The song is All Time Low's first number one on the Billboard Alternative Airplay chart, reaching the summit in September 2020 and remaining there for 18 weeks.
 As of January 2022, the song holds the record for the longest continuous run on the respective chart with 88 weeks.
-"Monsters" is the band's highest-charting song of their career on the Billboard Hot 100, as well as their highest peak on pop radio.
+"Monsters" is the band's highest-charting song of their career on the Billboard Hot 100, peaking at number 55, as well as their highest peak on pop radio.

+In late 2023, "Monsters" was ranked by Billboard as the biggest hit in the history of the Alternative Airplay chart.

 Lyric videos

 Lyric videos were released for the song, with cartoon illustrations of the All Time Low band members and Blackbear running away from monstrous figures.
 After the release of the Demi Lovato version, a new lyric video was uploaded, where an animation representing Lovato is included in the lyric video as well, coordinated with when she sings her verses of the song.
 Lovato's character is also seen singing on stage backed by the band comprising monsters.